-When it comes to the meno years regular readers know we’re all about natural solutions here at Meno-Me®, and one of the most powerful ways of handling the symptoms of the meno years (aside from EstroG-100™ of course!! 😊) is removing some of the foods you eat from your diet as they can exacerbate your symptoms.
+When it comes to the menopausal years, regular readers know we’re all about natural solutions here at MenoMe.
+And one of the most powerful ways of handling menopause symptoms is by removing food that can exacerbate the signs.

-Yep, it’s true.
-Some ladies can get away with the odd splurge but for the comfort of most of us, it’s best to say bye-bye.
+Yes, it’s true.
+Some ladies can get away with the odd splurge but for the comfort of most of us, it’s best to say goodbye.
+At least in the short term.
 Personally, I’ve struggled with this one.
-Particularly with wine, coffee and curry because I know that the minute I have them a hot flush will ensue.
+Particularly with wine, coffee and curry because I know that the minute I have them, my body temperature will surge.

 Here’s the upshot:

 For all of the coffee aficionados out there, studies show that imbibing caffeine may worsen hot flushes and night sweats.
-A 2014 study found that limiting the intake of coffee and cola might help minimise the symptoms.
-However, the findings were different for those just beginning their meno journey (perimenopause) as it suggested that caffeine could boost their mood and concentration.
+Conversely, a 2014 study found that limiting the intake of coffee and cola might help minimise the signs.
+However, the findings were different for those just beginning their menopause journey (perimenopause) as it suggested caffeine could boost their mood and concentration.
 That makes it a little confusing doesn’t it?
 Suffice to say you’ll know if your body’s reacting and swapping to a herbal tisane offers a fix.

-I see so many jokes and funnies about women in midlife reaching for their wine, and I sooo relate!
-However, there comes a time for some of us (that would be me, it may be you too!) when it brings on a flush.
-Quite apart from menopause, alcohol has many effects on the body and not all of them are good.
-It dilates the blood vessels (hello hot flush!), goes straight to the liver which has to work hard to get rid of it, contributes to weight gain (calories without nutrition) and increases our chance of breast cancer.
-The wino in me finds that a bit sad, but the bonus I’ve found is that reducing my intake has resulted in more energy.
+There are so many jokes and funnies about women in midlife reaching for their wine.
+However, there comes a time for some of us (that would be me; it may be you too) when it brings on a flush.
+Menopause aside, alcohol has many effects on the body and not all of them are good.
+It dilates the blood vessels (hello hot flush), goes straight to the liver which has to work hard to get rid of it, contributes to weight gain (non-nutritious calories) and increases our chance of breast cancer.
+The wine lover in me finds that sad, but the bonus I’ve found is that reducing my intake has resulted in more energy.

 I know, I know.
 You’re hearing sugar being demonised all over town, but it is for good reason.
 White sugar and white carbs are incredibly processed and addictive which doesn’t help create happy hormones.
-For that matter, it’s not very friendly when it comes to weight management either, which is why we recommend cutting them out in our Midlife Weight & Wellness programme.
-Our hormones are going through massive changes during the meno years and the impact these foods can have on our blood sugar – a bit like a yoyo – can make us irritable and cause our moods to be all over the place, which our hormones are already doing a pretty good job of all by themselves.
+For that matter, sugar’s not very friendly when it comes to weight management either.
+Our hormones are going through massive changes during the menopause years and the impact of these foods on our blood sugar can make us irritable and cause our moods to be all over the place.
+And our hormones are already doing a pretty good job of that all by themselves.
+As well as that, spiking blood sugar can lead to insulin resistance and fat storage.
 Read our sugar series: part 1, part 2 and part 3 for how it works.

 4. Spicy foods

-I don’t know about you but I love my curries!
+I don’t know about you but I love my curry.
 Indian, Thai, it’s all-good in my book.
-Sadly though, my blood vessels don’t think so these days as give them a dose and they’ll set off a flush.
-The curry powder is a killer, and the capsaicin in chillies – which is totally good for you in other ways by the way – is not such a friend during the meno years.
-I’ve got to add a caveat in here though.
-It’s summer at the moment so I haven’t been wanting to do the curry thing.
-So it got me thinking – maybe now that the effects of my EstroG-100™ have kicked in I’ll be able to get away with a curry come winter (happy dance 💃).
+Unfortunately, my blood vessels don’t think so these days; give them a dose and they’ll trigger a hot flush.
+Curry powder is a killer and the capsaicin in chillies – which is so good for us in other ways – isn’t so friendly during the menopause transition.

 5. Processed foods

-We are living in an era of clean eating.
-One of the reasons for this is the knowledge we’ve gained about the effects on our bodies of the processed foods that have become ubiquitous since the industrial revolution.
-Man-handled foods have so much taken out of them and/or then added to them like sugar, sodium and other rubbish that make the food last longer or look pretty.
-The sad thing is the human body doesn’t thrive on these foods, particularly our sensitive meno bodies.
+We’re living in an era of clean eating.
+One of the reasons for this is the knowledge we’ve gained about the effects of processed foods on our bodies.
+These foods have become ubiquitous since the industrial revolution.
+Man-handled foods have so much taken out of them and/or added to them such as sugar, sodium and other rubbish.
+While these make the food last longer or look pretty the human body doesn’t thrive on them.
+Particularly sensitive menopausal bodies.

 That’s why we recommend swapping out heat and eat meals, potato chips, and factory-made victuals for food from Mother Nature.
-Add in loads more vegetables, lots of greens, a salad a day with a sprinkling of seeds and you’ll really feel the difference.
+Add in loads more vegetables, lots of greens, a salad a day with a sprinkling of seeds and you’ll literally feel the difference.
 It’s incredible how balancing this way of eating can be for your hormones, your weight and your skin.
 Bloat goes, constipation disappears and weight comes off easily.
-It’s not magic, its just mindful living.
+It’s not magic, it’s just balanced, mindful living.

 So there you have it.
 Five foods to minimise to help balance your hormones.
-I know some of them are addictive so I’m not saying it will be a walk in the park to do this.
-I am saying though, that if you can manage it the way you will feel will be like night and day.
+Some of them are addictive so it won’t be a walk in the park at first.
+But if you can manage to incorporate it into your life the way you will feel will be like night and day.

-If you need help sing out, we’re here for you. 💙
+If you need help please reach out – we’re here for you. 💙